GrokkedBandwidth/kismet_camera_server/README.md

 need to be altered and tested before employment depending on the distance your target spot is from your sensor.
 A value of 10000 will set off motion detection when waving a hand in front of a webcam.

-#### ROTATION is an integer variable that designates the rotation of the camera image as well as the images that are taken
+#### ROTATION
-when the camera is triggered.
+ROTATION is an integer variable that designates the rotation of the camera image as well as the images that are taken when the camera is triggered.
 Default is 0